devacfr/reflow-maven-skin/reflow-maven-skin/src/site/markdown/migration.md

 ### Banner

 Before, you had the solution to display either a logo or a title.
-Now you have the choice to display a logo and a title.
+Now, you have the choice to display a logo and a title.

 - `name` is used to display title heading in elements **bannerLeft** and **bannerRight**, use `alt` element instead `name`.
+- `.bannerRight` and `.bannerLeft` class has been move to div container parent.

 ### Navside menu

-It is a new component used in documentation page support. (see [Navside Menu Component][navside-doc] documentation )
+It is a new component used in documentation page support (see [Navside Menu Component][navside-doc] documentation for more information).

 ```xml
 <navside-menu cssClass="bootstrap classes"